axe-api/docs/docs/basics/handlers/README.md

 class User extends Model {
   get handlers() {
-    return [...DEFAULT_HANDLERS, HANDLERS.AUTOSAVE];
+    return [...DEFAULT_HANDLERS, HANDLERS.ALL];
   }
 }

 export default User;
 ```

-In this example, User Model will have all default handlers but plus `AUTOSAVE` handler.
+In this example, User Model will have all default handlers but plus `ALL` handler.

 ## `INSERT`